oaikhinadavid-oss/Oaikhinadavid-portfolio/README.md

-i have also created An AI and the name of the AI is DAVA here is the link below https://poe.com/DAVA-5.0
+i have also created An AI and the name of the AI is DAVA here is the link below https://poe.com/DAVA-5.0 here is also the picture of the AI app.
+Screenshot_20251225-154724.png

 Thanks for visiting my portfolio!